FouadAmin/BIMgo-GP/README.md

 # BIMgo-GP
-Bim Authoring  Tool As a graduation project for ITI-CEI-Intake38
+Bim Authoring Tool conducted as a graduation project for ITI-CEI-Intake38
 # How To Run
 1 -  Open APICodeManager.sln from Path ......\BIMgo-GP\ApiCodeManager
 2 -  Run Project BimAPI